Contact Us Today! 512-454-7548

 Our firm focuses on tailoring defense strategies specifically suited to the details of your situation, ensuring a personalized and practical approach.

-• Building Solid Defense Strategies
+Building Solid Defense Strategies

 Legal defenses for identity theft charges in Texas often revolve around disputing the evidence or demonstrating a lack of intent.
 In some cases, proving that you had no connection to the alleged activities could be the right strategy.
 Our specific approach to your defense depends on the specifics of your case.
 But no matter your case details, we investigate thoroughly and endeavor to put together a solid strategy.

-• Experience and Approach
+Experience and Approach

 Our team, recognized for excellence in criminal defense, has extensive experience dealing with all forms of criminal cases.
 We aim to minimize the legal consequences you might face.
 By leveraging our experience and commitment to your best interests, we aim to navigate the challenges of your identity theft charges effectively and confidently.

-• Communication and Support
+Communication and Support

 Clear communication is the cornerstone of our practice.
 We commit to providing ongoing support and clear updates throughout the legal process.
 Our goal is to ensure you understand each step and feel supported, creating a collaborative environment with our clients.

-Contact Jason S. English Law, PLLC Today
+Contact Experienced Identity Theft Attorneys at Jason S. English Law, PLLC Today

 Jason S. English Law was a criminal prosecutor for 15 years.
 He understands how prosecutors approach fraud and identity theft cases and how they try to get the accused to plead guilty.
-Before pleading guilty to any crime, make sure youunderstand your rights and options to fight the criminal charges.
+Before pleading guilty to any crime, make sure you understand your rights and options to fight the criminal charges.

 If you are accused of identity theft in Texas, it is important to speak to a criminal defense attorney right away.
 Contact Texas defense lawyer Jason S. English today.